Consumer Medicine Information

 Do not take a double dose to make up for the dose you missed.
 This may increase the chance of you getting an unwanted side effect.
 If you are not sure what to do, ask your doctor or pharmacist.

 If you have trouble remembering when to take your medicine, ask your pharmacist for some hints and inform your doctor that you have missed a dose.
-It is very imp
+It is very important not

 to miss your doses of Enteclude.